There's still time to make your voice heard

 - Ask them what their level of support is for the draft Ontario Forest Sector Strategy and why.

-- Ask them if they will commit to not doubling the logging amount and placing limits on industrial activity in critical wildlife habitat.
+- Ask them if they will commit to not doubling the logging amount, placing limits on industrial activity in critical wildlife habitat and maintaining strong mandates for Conservation Authorities.
 (Wait for an answer on this.)

 - Let them know you want habitat protected and restored.